 Wind speeds will likely be lighter beyond the foothills, but critical fire conditions for most of the Interstate 25 corridor will exist later Friday, forecasters said.

-As of 10:30 a.m., more than 420 flights were delayed at Denver International Airport due to the wind.
-The Federal Aviation Administration issued a ground stop for all departures at the airport until 11 a.m., warning that the delays could extend farther into the day.
-Flights arriving into Denver were delayed by an average of 30 minutes, the FAA said.
+As of 2:30 p.m., more than 1,000 flights were delayed at Denver International Airport due to the wind.
+The Federal Aviation Administration issued a ground delay for all departures at the airport until 10 p.m., warning of an average two-hour delay.
+Flights arriving in Denver were delayed by an average of 30 minutes, the FAA said.